31-Point Outline for Structural Reforms in Bangladesh

 15

-An ‘Economic Reforms Commission’ will be formed comprising renowned economists, researchers, experienced bankers, corporate leaders and people with administrative experience to ensure economic justice.
-Disparity between the poor and the rich will be eliminated through equitable distribution of the benefits of growth to implement equity, human dignity and social justice, the main tenets of our war of liberation.
+An ‘Economic Reforms Commission’ will comprise renowned economists, researchers, experienced bankers, corporate leaders, and professionals with substantial expertise to ensure economic justice.
+The disparity between the rich and the poor will be addressed through the equitable distribution of growth benefits, upholding equality, human dignity, and social justice, the main tenets of our liberation war.
+The Constitution Reforms Commission, Administrative Reforms Commission, Judicial Commission, Media Commission, and Economic Reforms Commission will submit their reports within a defined timeframe to ensure the swift implementation of their recommendations.

 16

-Every individual will enjoy full right to exercise respective religious activities based on the fundamental principle of “Religion belongs to respective individual; state belongs to all.”
-Social, political, cultural, economic, religious and civil rights as well as security of life, property and dignity of the people including ethnic minority in the hills and plains irrespective of political affiliations, race, colour, caste and creed, as provided under the constitution, shall be ensured.
-Action will be taken against those responsible for damage to homesteads, business houses and places of worship of the religious and ethnic minorities and forcible occupation of their properties.
+Every individual shall enjoy the full right to practice their religion freely, based on the fundamental principle that “religion belongs to respective individuals, but the state belongs to all.”
+Social, political, cultural, economic, religious and civil rights, as well as the security of life, property and dignity of the people, including ethnic minorities in both the hills and plains, irrespective of political affiliation, race, ideology, caste, or creed, will be upheld as guaranteed by the constitution.
+Action will be taken against those responsible for damaging homes, businesses, properties, and places of worship or forcibly occupying the assets of religious and ethnic minorities.

 17